What are tests of details?

 Client: German precision engineering firm, FY2024, revenue €120M, HGB reporter.
 Krüger reports trade receivables of €18.4M at year-end.
 The engagement team identified a significant risk of overstatement because Krüger sells bespoke machinery on long payment terms (90–180 days), and two customers in the automotive sector reported financial difficulty during Q4.

-Select the assertion and design the test: The primary assertion is existence.
-The team designed a positive confirmation procedure under ISA 505.7, targeting the 15 largest receivable balances (representing €12.1M of the €18.4M total) plus a random sample of 20 balances from the remaining population.
+Existence is the primary assertion here.
+Under ISA 505.7 , the team designed a positive confirmation procedure targeting the 15 largest receivable balances (representing €12.1M of the €18.4M total) plus a random sample of 20 balances from the remaining population.

-Send confirmations and evaluate responses: 14 of 15 large-balance confirmations returned with no exceptions.
+14 of 15 large-balance confirmations returned with no exceptions.
 One customer (€1.8M) reported a disputed amount of €340K relating to a late delivery penalty.
-The customer confirmed €1.46M, not the €1.8M recorded.
-Of the random sample, 18 returned agreed, one did not respond, and one reported a €12K timing difference.
+That customer confirmed €1.46M, not the €1.8M recorded.
+Of the random sample, 18 returned agreed and one did not respond.
+One reported a €12K timing difference.

-Perform alternative procedures for non-responses: For the non-responding debtor (balance €45K), the team inspected the underlying sales invoice, dispatch documentation, and subsequent cash receipt of €45K received on 14 January 2025.
+For the non-responding debtor (balance €45K), the team inspected the underlying sales invoice and dispatch documentation, then traced the subsequent cash receipt of €45K received on 14 January 2025.
 Existence confirmed.

 Key standard references

-• ISA 330.18: Requires substantive procedures for each material class of transactions, account balance, and disclosure.
+• ISA 330.18 requires substantive procedures for each material class of transactions and account balance.

-• ISA 500.6: Defines sufficient appropriate audit evidence — sufficiency (quantity) and appropriateness (relevance and reliability).
+• ISA 500.6 defines sufficient appropriate audit evidence, covering sufficiency (quantity) and appropriateness (relevance and reliability).

 Related terms